avaframe/AvaFrame/docs/DFAnumerics.rst

 Neighbor search
 ------------------

-The SPH flow depth gradient computation is based on particle interactions.
+The lateral pressure forces are computed via the SPH flow depth gradient.
+This method is based on neighborhood particle interactions, meaning that it is necessary to keep track of all the particles within the neighborhood each particles.
-It requires, in order to compute the gradient of the flow depth at a particle location, to find all the particles in its surrounding.
+Computing the gradient of the flow depth at a particle location, requires to find all the particles in its surrounding.
 Considering the number of particles and their density, computing the gradient ends up in computing a lot of interactions and represents the most computationally expensive part of the dense